multiscale/muscle3/docs/source/contributing.rst

 already have an issue dedicated to it.
 If it does, feel free to add to the discussion.
 If not, please make a new issue.

-If you have discovered an error in MUSCLE 3, please describe
+If you have discovered an error in MUSCLE3, please describe

 * What you were trying to achieve
 * What you did to achieve this